Trump camp hopes Mideast pacts translate to Jewish support | WTOP

 “When it comes to Israel, there’s a tendency among Republicans, including the president himself, to treat Jewish voters as if we are, A, monolithic and, B, one-issue voters,” said Soifer, who led Jewish voter outreach for former President Barack Obama’s 2008 campaign in Florida.
 “He’s wrong on both counts.”

-Indeed, Trump sparked criticism last year by telling reporters that Jewish Americans who vote Democratic are “disloyal” to both their faith and Israel.
+Indeed, Trump sparked criticism last year by telling reporters that Jewish Americans who vote Democratic are “disloyal” to both their faith and to Israel.
+The issue reemerged this month during an annual pre-Rosh Hashana call between Trump and Jewish leaders.

-And this month, Trump ended a pre-Rosh Hashana call with Jewish leaders by telling them, “We really appreciate you. … We love your country also.”
+According to the Jewish Telegraphic Agency, Trump ended the call by telling the Jewish American leaders, “We really appreciate you. … We love your country also.”

-The Washington Post also reported Wednesday that after calls with Jewish lawmakers, Trump allegedly has muttered that Jews “are only in it for themselves” and “stick together” in an ethnic allegiance.
+The Washington Post also reported on Wednesday (Sept.
+23) that after ending phone calls with Jewish lawmakers, Trump — according to unnamed current and former White House officials — allegedly has muttered that Jews “are only in it for themselves” and “stick together” in an ethnic allegiance.

-The White House did not respond to a request for comment regarding the allegations, but a spokesperson told the Post that his “record as a private citizen and as president has been one of fighting for inclusion and advocating for the equal treatment of all.”
+The White House did not respond to a request for comment regarding the allegations, but a spokesperson told The Washington Post that “Donald Trump’s record as a private citizen and as president has been one of fighting for inclusion and advocating for the equal treatment of all.”

-The Biden campaign condemned the remarks and sought to cast Trump as insensitive to Jews.
+The Biden campaign has been quick to condemn Trump’s remarks and cast him as insensitive to Jews.

-“We know that Donald Trump’s use of anti-Semitic tropes has emboldened all those who hate Jews. … This should serve as a wakeup call to the relatively few Jewish Americans who still insist on standing with and promoting the current occupant of the White House,” Aaron Keyak, Biden’s Jewish engagement director, said in a statement.
+“We know that Donald Trump’s use of anti-Semitic tropes has emboldened all those who hate Jews,” Aaron Keyak, Biden’s Jewish engagement director, said in a statement addressing the Post’s reporting.
+“We must not numb ourselves to Trump’s dangerous rhetoric during our sacred time of reflection and holiness.
+This should serve as a wakeup call to the relatively few Jewish Americans who still insist on standing with and promoting the current occupant of the White House.”

-In a separate interview, Keyak touted Biden’s robust outreach to Jewish voters, such as phone-banking and hiring dedicated Jewish vote directors in Florida and Pennsylvania.
+In a separate interview, Keyak touted the robust outreach efforts by the Biden campaign to Jewish voters, such as staging regular phone banks and taking the unusual step of hiring dedicated Jewish vote directors in Florida and Pennsylvania.

+“The Biden campaign and the DNC have made an unprecedented investment of resources and talent into turning out and persuading Jewish voters,” he said.

-Biden’s team has held events in Pennsylvania, Florida and Ohio with Douglas Emhoff, Kamala Harris’ husband, who is Jewish, and another for Democrats abroad in Israel with former Sen. Barbara Boxer and two ex-ambassadors.
+Biden’s team is working to target its efforts to be as local as possible.
+His campaign recently convened Jewish outreach events in Pennsylvania, Florida and Ohio with Douglas Emhoff, Kamala Harris’ husband, who is Jewish.
+It has also held an event for Democrats abroad in Israel with former Sen. Barbara Boxer and two former ambassadors to the nation.

 “There’s no question that the Jewish vote can make a difference in Florida as well as states like Pennsylvania, Ohio and Michigan,” Keyak said.

-Trump may be playing catch-up, but Republicans hope his record on Israel will speak louder to more moderate and conservative Jewish voters than his recent controversies.
+The Trump campaign may be playing catch-up with Biden when it comes Jewish outreach, but Republicans are hoping the president’s record of support for Israel will speak louder to more moderate and conservative Jewish voters than his recent controversies.
 This includes Orthodox Jews, who comprise a minority of the Jewish American population but skew majority-Republican, according to a 2013 Pew study.

+Nathan Diament, executive director of the Orthodox Union Advocacy Center, said this election is “about margins, and it’s about margins in key swing states.”

+Views of Biden among Orthodox Jews tend to skew more positive than those of Hillary Clinton did in 2016, Diament said, but “on the other hand, Trump has a record to run on” when it comes to the specific issues that appeal to Jewish voters the president’s team wants to court.

-Orthodox Jews view Biden more positively than they did Hillary Clinton in 2016, Diament said, but Trump can tout his move of the U.S. Embassy to Jerusalem and the Israel-UAE deal as “motivating for segments of American Jews for whom Israel is a priority voting issue.”
+He singled out Trump’s move of the U.S. Embassy in Israel to Jerusalem, as well as the Israel-UAE deal, as “motivating for segments of American Jews for whom Israel is a priority voting issue.”

-Of course, Biden can make his own case.
-The former vice president has steered clear of the most liberal proposals on curtailing Israeli expansionism.
+Of course, Biden can also make the case for his own record on U.S.-Israel relations.
+The former vice president has steered clear of the most liberal proposals on curtailing Israeli expansionism that some of his Democratic primary rivals offered, and one of Biden’s campaign surrogates, Rep. Lois Frankel, D-Florida, said she feels “very good” about how Biden has approached the issue.

-It’s “to the detriment of Israel that Donald Trump and some Republicans try to use Israel as a political football,” campaign surrogate and Democratic Rep. Lois Frankel said, “to make it appear as if Democrats are not for the security of Israel.”
+It’s “to the detriment of Israel that Donald Trump and some Republicans try to use Israel as a political football, to make it appear as if Democrats are not for the security of Israel,” Frankel said in an interview.

 Elana Schor reports for The Associated Press and Jack Jenkins reports for Religion News Service.